Reigraph Research

 The Critical Warning: QQQ Inverts in Panic

-The most important finding in this study for anyone trading QQQ: the oversold RSI signal inverts at the 20-day horizon when VIX>30.
+The most important finding for QQQ: the oversold RSI signal inverts at the 20-day horizon when VIX>30, a finding reinforced by Cohen’s d values and Bonferroni corrections.

 The Four-Tier Trading Framework